LonelyOrphan/100-days-of-code/log2.md

 # 100 Days Of Code - Log 2

+### Day 2 - 20th March 2021 ~ Clear-headed, complaining stomach

+Didn't complete this yesterday as I had a bad stomach and felt like shit.
+Today I continued with the web dev course and went back over prompts, alerts, the length property, slice and toUpperCase() and toLowerCase().
+Next lesson is arithmetic so thought this would be a good place to leave it.

 Here is my second attempt at learning JS.
 I'm starting again with Angela Yu's video course on Udemy.
 Wish me happiness, progress and fulfilment in my endeavours.

 ### Day 1 - 18th March 2021 ~ Warm, enthused